cl3rO3Y/road-traffic-injuries/README.md

 - GCP_BUCKET_NAME
 - GCP_DATASET.

-Warning

-The GCP_CREDS service account contains sensitive information.
+⚠️ The GCP_CREDS service account contains sensitive information.
 Ensure you keep it secure and do not commit it to Git.
 Keep it as secure as your passwords.

 #### 4. dbt setup

-@todo
+1. Go to https://www.getdbt.com/ and create a free account.
+2. Create a dbt project:

+    1. In Choose a connection, select BigQuery, add GitHub connection, create dev, and prod environments.
+    2. Run Cloud IDE.
+Click on "Initialize DBT project".
+    3. Plan and execute all transformations:

+    ```bash
+    dbt build --vars '{'is_test_run': 'false'}'
+    ```

+### Troubleshooting

+#### BigQuery dataset "not found in location"

 Be careful on the location of dbt_rti dataset location.
-If you encounter this issue:
+If you encounter this kind of issue:

 ```bash
 Database Error in model stg_details (models/staging/stg_details.sql)
   Not found: Dataset road-traffic-injuries-453410:dbt_rti was not found in location EU
 ```

-you have to replicate the dataset in BigQuery's interface in your geographic location and then make it the primary location.
+💡 You have to replicate the dataset in BigQuery's interface in your geographic location and then make it the primary location.

 ## Possible Improvements